sbi

 package with:

-pip install sbi
+python -m pip install sbi

 for more advanced install options, see our Install Guide.